home-assistant/home-assistant.io/source/_integrations/wled.markdown

 ## Lights

 This integration adds the WLED device as a light in Home Assistant.
-Home Assistant threats every segment of the LED strip as a separate light entity.
+Home Assistant treats every segment of the LED strip as a separate light entity.

 Only native supported features of a light in Home Assistant are supported